vmware-tanzu/community-edition/docs/site/content/docs/latest/support-matrix.md

 # Support Matrix

-The following topic provides:
+The following topic provides details of the supported operating systems, infrastructure providers, and Kubernetes versions.

-* A support matrix summary of the target platforms that are supported for each operating system.
-* The supported operating systems and hardware/software required for your local bootstrap machine before you install Tanzu Community Edition.
-See [Local Client Machine](support-matrix/#local-client-machine) below.
-* The supported target platforms you can bootstrap a cluster to.
-See [Target Platforms](support-matrix/#target-platforms) below.

-## Support Matrix Summary

-{{% include "/docs/assets/support-matrix.md" %}}

-## Local Client Machine
+## Local Client/Bootstrap Machine Prerequisites

 Before you install Tanzu Community Edition, **one** of the following operating system and hardware/software configurations is required on your local machine.

 {{% include "/docs/assets/prereq-linux.md" %}}